xinyu1205/recognize-anything/README.md

 Official PyTorch Implementation of the <a href="https://recognize-anything.github.io/">Recognize Anything Model (RAM)</a> and the <a href="https://tag2text.github.io/">Tag2Text Model</a>.

-- RAM is a strong image tagging model, which can recognize any common category with high accuracy.
+- RAM is an image tagging model, which can recognize any common category with high accuracy.
-- Tag2Text is an efficient and controllable vision-language model with tagging guidance.
+- Tag2Text is a vision-language model guided by tagging, which can support caption, retrieval and tagging.

+Both Tag2Text and RAM exihibit strong recognition ability.
-When combined with localization models ([Grounded-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything)), Tag2Text and RAM form a strong and general pipeline for visual semantic analysis.
+They can combined with localization models (Grounding-DINO and SAM) to develop a strong and general pipeline for visual semantic analysis.
+[Grounded-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything)

 ![](./images/ram_grounded_sam.jpg)